-Many persons worry about the limitations of online marketing in the Nigerian environment.
 The growing number of Nigerian internet users coupled with the effects of COVID-19 on businesses has forced many businesses to move online.
-On the positive side, as of December 2020, Nigeria had more than 126 million internet users in Nigeria in January 2022.
+On the positive side, Nigeria had about 109.2 million internet users in Nigeria in January 2022.
 But you already know that these users do not automatically translate to paying customers.
 So, the question remains: how much of your business, if any should you move online and why?
 What are the challenges online businesses in Nigeria have to contend with in 2022 and how can you solve them?

 Limitations to Online Marketing

 As a developing country, Nigeria has many issues with regard to internet usage, and these can place limitations on online marketing.
-First, there is the issue of power supply.
-With irregular power supply, the devices with which people come online cannot be used as extensively as the individuals would wish.
+Some of the challenges are:

 This distrust is not unfounded because too many people have ordered goods online and gotten things that are completely different from what they ordered.
 These experiences are popularly posted on social media platforms like Twitter as “What I ordered vs what I got”.

-There is also the fear of data security by many.
-Online transactions are not considered completely safe especially when it involves the use of debit cards and personal information that can be accessed by dangerous third parties through hacking.
+5. Data Breaches: There is also a fear of data security by many.
+Online transactions are not considered completely safe, especially when it involves the use of debit cards and personal information that can be accessed by dangerous third parties through hacking.

 1. Have a clear plan for your online marketing.
 Identify why you are online, who your market is, and have a plan about how to reach them.
 This would include knowing where on the internet your potential market is and the tools you need to put your business before them in non-intrusive ways.
-For example, in Nigeria, the top three social media are Whatsapp, Facebook, and YouTube.
+For example, in Nigeria, the top three social media platforms are: WhatsApp, Facebook, and YouTube.
 A study of the demographics of the people on these platforms will help you decide if they are your prospects.
-You may be on social media without directly selling but building goodwill for in-person sales.
+You may be on social media without directly selling but build goodwill for in-person sales.

 2. Create strategies around the limitations: Which of the limitations outlined above will particularly affect the size of your market?
 Once you identify the limitations, then you can think of a walkaround.
 For example, is the problem trust?
 What is the root of this distrust?
 Most of the time, it is a lack of communication.
 If you are selling a product or service, invest in good descriptions and follow up your descriptions with professional photos.
 Most sellers do not properly describe their products or are too lazy to update their pages.
 This erodes trust.

 At Slvr Wlf Digitale Limited, we can show you how to overcome the limitations of online marketing in Nigeria.
-Our team of professionals is ready to offer you practical advice that will help you beat your competition and stay on top.
+Our team of professionals is ready to offer you practical advice that will help you overcome the challenges of online marketing.
 Why not reach out to us for a free consultation on how to enhance your digital presence and promote sales today?